 The Distinction Between Sales and Gross Revenue

-It's important to distinguish between gross revenue and the actual sales number in organizations where there are multiple sources of revenue including sales, interest and other proceeds.
+It's important to distinguish between gross revenue and the actual sales number in organizations—especially when there are multiple sources of revenue such as sales, interest, and other proceeds.
 The sales number is all proceeds from customers for the provision of goods and services, less any sales-related expenses.
-This is often referred to as net or operating revenue.
+This is often referred to as net revenue or operating revenue.
 Gross revenue references the total amount of the sales contract, while net revenue reflects the amount billed to the customer at that point in time.

 Analysis of Sales Numbers

 It's important to identify the number that reflects the actual sales generated through the provision of goods and services for all comparison periods when you are evaluating company performance and comparing it to prior periods.
 Net revenue or operating revenue is useful for assessing trends and various measures and ratios of the efficiency of the company's sales and marketing efforts.
 Some ratios incorporate gross revenues as well.

 A number of frequently referenced financial metrics that incorporate revenue totals include: